When something feels off, you go to a doctor.

 Are Chiropractors Doctors?

-While they don’t hold medical degrees, chiropractors are doctors.
+While they may not hold medical degrees, chiropractors are considered to be legitimate doctors.

 Over the course of these eight years, chiropractors study a number of different subjects, including: